-The following table shows the allocation of 2021 total compensation for our named executive officers, as reported in the Summary Compensation Table below, among the various components.
+The following table shows the allocation of 2022 total compensation for our named executive officers, as reported in the Summary Compensation Table below, among the various components.
 The compensation committee believed this allocation to be appropriate after consideration of the factors described above.
-We have excluded Dr. Daffron because he served as an executive officer for only the first five months of the year.